-A diverse spectrum of disease affects the biliary system, often presenting with similar clinical signs and symptoms.
+A diverse spectrum of diseases affects the biliary system, often presenting with similar clinical signs and symptoms.
 See the images below.

 A normal postcholecystectomy cholangiogram.